Climate and Forest Funding for Civil Society 2016-2020

 Visit out digital world map to learn more about the climate and forest projects supported by Norad.
 See which organisations we support, where they work and what outcomes they hope to achieve.

-In the map you find information about the projects from the 2013-2015 portfolio.
-Information about the 2016-2020 portfolio will soon be available.
+In the map you find results information about the projects from the 2013-2015 portfolio and information about the 2016-2020 portfolio.

 It has been documented that civil society so far has played a crucial role in advancing the goals of NICFI, both locally and on the global arena.
 Hence, Norway’s government decided to establish a third tranche of the climate and forest funding scheme to civil society, for the period of 2016-2020.